 As a museum educator, it can sometimes prove difficult to balance the limitless information held within the museum and its collections, and the constructivist museum approach that affirms the visitor’s contribution as valid.

-Recently, we wrote a post about why parental participation in family museum visits matters to the entire family’s museum and learning experience.
+Recently, I wrote a post about why parental participation in family museum visits matters to the entire family’s museum and learning experience.
 In this post, we will focus more on how to encourage participation in general and why this is essential to the museum visitor experience.

 Connect with Visitor’s Prior Knowledge and Preferences

 We can connect museum content with visitors’ prior knowledge and preferences — by, for example asking questions about their interests, passions, and hobbies, for example.
 A study at Jerusalem’s Nature Park reveals that ‘a few minutes spent learning about participants at the beginning of a tour can significantly enhance visitors’ experiences’ (Simon 2016, 108).
 This is important because it builds upon their previous knowledge and piques their interest in the museum content.
 Of course, museum educators do not have the power to change museum content to fit each visitor’s preferences, but parallels can be drawn or even contradictions can be made (e.g. showing the loose brushwork of late Rembrandt to visitors who dislike modern art can dislodge their preconceptions) to revisit visitors’ opinions and knowledge.

 2. The Level Playing-Field

 Visible Thinking can be used to meet visitors on their own terms, while still allowing them to participate.
 Although visitors may not know anything about Mondrian, they can certainly observe and describe the colours that he has used in a painting, giving them the autonomy to observe, describe, and judge paintings on their own terms.
 We term this the ‘level playing-field’ – where everyone feels that they can contribute to a discussion in a museum regardless of age, background or ability.